Exus Blog Article

 To start, you need to manage collections accounts in phases.
 This makes it easier to identify when customers are in danger of delinquency.
 It also helps you segment customers, separating those who are not yet delinquent from those who are.

 This is important because each phase requires a different approach if you want to maximize the odds of success.
 A customer earlier in the process might require a softer approach, while those later in the process might need more pressure.

 In soft and pre-litigation phases, it’s best to use a customer-level approach that focuses on relationships.
 In the latter two stages, the focus must switch to minimizing loss and protecting assets, which is best accomplished with an account-level approach.

 Train your collectors to present the right offer at the right time.
 What’s “right” will depend on the customer and his or her situation.
 A one-size-fits-all approach is no longer the best way to collect.
-Organizations that adapt their collections approach the needs of their customers see more success.
+Organizations that adapt their collections approach the needs of their customers to see more success.

 The result?
-Increased self-cure rates, reduced costs, happy customers and stronger collector-customer relationships.
+Increased self-cure rates, reduced costs, happy customers, and stronger collector-customer relationships.